Chuba Akpom: Middlesbrough

 On 19 September 2020, Akpom signed for English club Middlesbrough for a fee of £2.75m.
-The former Arsenal youngster joined from PAOK, where he had made a huge impression in the Greek Super League.
+The former Arsenal youngster joined from PAOK, where he had made a huge impression in the Super League Greece.
 Akpom signed a three-year contract, with the option of a further year.
 He scored on his Middlesbrough debut, a 1–1 draw with QPR on 26 September.

 On 26 August 2021, PAOK announced the return of Akpom on loan from Middlesbrough until the end of the 2021–22 season.

 Upon returning to Middlesbrough, Akpom was informed by, then manager, Chris Wilder that he would train with the Under-21s squad.
 He was assigned shirt number 29.
 On 14 August 2022, Akpom was brought back into the match-day squad and scored both goals in a 2–2 draw with Sheffield United.

 Chuba continued his fine run of form on Boxing Day 2022 when he netted his first hat-trick for the club in a 4–1 win over Wigan Athletic at the Riverside Stadium.
 On 5 January 2023, head coach Michael Carrick announced that the club had exercised a twelve-month contract extension with Akpom having scored thirteen goals in twenty matches.

 On 4 March 2023, Akpom scored 2 goals in a 5–0 home win against Reading, in the process becoming the first Middlesbrough player to score 20 league goals in a season since Bernie Slaven in 1990.
 On 19 April 2023 he scored in a 3–1 home win over Hull City, becoming the first player to score in nine successive home games in the second tier of English football.
 In an interview following the game, Akpom described head coach Michael Carrick as "the manager I've been dreaming of my whole career".

 By the end of the season, Akpom was the EFL Championship's top scorer with 28 goals in 40 league appearances.
 He also won Player of the Year and Players' Player of the Year awards.